Princeton-CDH/athens2025/content/schedule/_index.md

 : **Group trip to the National Library of Greece**
 : Tour of the Manuscripts Department.
 Group dinner for participants to follow.

-## Thursday.
-Digging in Deeper and Project Work
+## Thursday - Digging in Deeper and Project Work

 <span class="color">09:30 – 10:00</span>
 : **Session 1 - Group discussion and ideas for small-group or individual project work**